 - The decision not to buy

 Direct competition is the obvious head-to-head, equipment-to-equipment competitor.
 This is the easiest situation for evaluating relative value.
-It is as simple as lining up your performance on the key value drivers with that of your competitor.
+It is as simple as comparing your performance versus your competitor on the key value drivers.
 Apply a little math, and you can determine your equipment’s value proposition.

 Alternative approaches refers to indirect competition.
 These are the alternative ways that your target market can solve their problem.

-For example, hard-disk drives solve the problem of nonvolatile storage for large volumes of data for personal-computer users.
+For example, hard-disk drives solve the nonvolatile-storage problem for large volumes of data for personal-computer users.
 To the hard-disk-drive manufacturer, its direct competitors are the other disk-drive manufacturers.
-But alternatives exist where the computer users can avoid purchasing a large hard drive.
+But alternatives exist where computer users can avoid purchasing a large hard drive.
 They can subscribe to a cloud-based storage service and get away with very little local storage.
 The cloud-based storage service is an alternative solution for the personal-computer owner and an indirect competitor to the hard-disk-drive maker targeting personal-computer buyers.

 The last type of competition is the decision not to buy.
 This is a subset of alternative approaches.
 It deserves special attention because it is often overlooked in the context of value proposition development.
 In the equipment world, the decision not to buy can take many forms, including a decision